 Motion: Margaret Murphy (1st) John (2nd); support room rate for standard for $77/night and VASFAA pays the fees if this can be obtained, if not, $109/night.

-Margaret made the friendly amendment to change
+Margaret made the friendly amendment to change.

-John (2nd) the friendly amendment motion
+John (2nd) the friendly amendment motion.

 Melissa asked if there was any discussion.
 No discussion.
 Motion carries.